paramat/moonrealm/README.txt

 M = moon stone

 Airgen.
-Place in a completely sealed habitat away from exterior walls.
+Place in the centre of a sealed habitat.
-Any air leak will spread exponentially, causing an ABM meltdown and ruin the moon realm.
-(i'm working on a fix for this).
+Moonrealm air will spread to a distance of roughly 16 nodes.
 SIS
 IMI
 SIS